gbif/hp-gb32/programme.md

 [Download one-page programme](/assets/documents/programme.pdf){: .button .is-primary}

 ## List of events
 Below is a list of all the events associated with GB31.
+Unless stated below, both in-person and virtual attendance is possible.

+Please read the information carefully before registering.

 Please read the information carefully before registering.